Jemilius13/LITA_DATA_ANALYSIS_PROJECT/README.md

 ### Data Sources
 ------
+The data sources include the following keys:
 1. Region: This represents the geographical areas where stores are situated.
-It is often used to analyze performance based on location, such as sales trends, customer preferences, and market penetration.
 2. Market: These refer to specific segments within a broader region that capture various demographics and economic conditions.
-It helps in understanding market trends and competitive positioning.
 3. Store: These refer to individual retail locations or outlets.
 This dataset captures information about store performance, inventory, and sales metrics.
 4. Trade Date: This indicates the date on which transactions occurred, crucial for time-based analysis such as daily sales trends and seasonal performance.
 5. Fiscal Period: This represents the timeframes used for financial reporting (e.g., quarters, months) to evaluate performance against budget and forecasts.
 6. Model: This refers to the specific type or brand of a product offered for sale.
-This helps in analyzing product performance and understanding customer preferences.
 7. Line of Business: This denotes the different sectors or categories under which products or services are offered.
-It aids in assessing overall business performance and strategic alignment.
 8. Day: This represents the specific days of the week in which transactions occur.
 This dataset is useful for analyzing daily sales patterns and peak shopping times.
 9. Category: This classifies products into different groups based on shared characteristics or functions, facilitating targeted marketing and inventory management.
 10. Revenue: This refers to the total income generated from sales transactions, providing insights into financial performance and growth trends.